-For the purpose of the Treasury, the authorized signing officers shall be the President, Vice-President/Chief Shop Steward, Vice-President/Communication & Education Co-ordinator and Secretary-Treasurer.
+For the purpose of the Treasury, the authorized signing officers shall be the President, Vice-President/Lead Shop Steward, 2nd Vice-President/Communication & Education Co-ordinator and Treasurer.

-Section 8 - Executive Board
+Section 8 – Executive Board (EB)

-(a) The Executive Board shall be comprised all officers, except Trustees.
+The Executive Board shall be comprised of all officers, except Shop Stewards & Trustees.

 (Article B.2.2)

-(b) The Board shall meet at least once every month.
+(b) The Board shall meet at least twice a month.
 (Article B.3.14)

 (c) A majority of the Board constitutes a quorum.

 (d) The Board shall do the work delegated to it by the Local and shall be held responsible for the proper and effective functioning of all committees.

-(e) All charges against members or officers must be made in writing and dealt with in accordance with the provisions of the CUPE Constitution.
-(Articles B.6.1 to B.6.5 )
+(e) All charges against members or officers must be made in writing, and dealt with in accordance with the provisions of the CUPE Constitution.
+(Article B.XI )

-(f) Should any Board member fail to answer the roll call for three consecutive regular membership or regular Board meetings without having submitted good reasons for those failures, her/hisoffice shall be declared vacant and shall be filled by an election at the following membership meeting.
-(Article B.2.5) Section 9 - Duties of Officers & Shop Stewards

-(a) The President shall:
+(f) Should any Board member fail to answer the roll call for three consecutive regular membership or regular Board meetings, the Executive Board can declare the position is vacant unless adequate reasons are provided and shall be filled by an election at the following membership meeting.
+(Article B.2.5) Section–9 - Duties of Officers (a) The President shall:

 enforce the CUPE Constitution and these By-Laws;